March 7, 2014

 Like its counterparts in the NCAA's Football Bowl Subdivision, Virginia is allowed to practice 15 times this spring.
 Head coach Mike London hoped to get in three of those practices before his players scattered for spring break, but Mother Nature intervened early this week, forcing the Wahoos to take Tuesday off.

 The `Hoos have yet to practice in shoulder pads this spring, so the depth chart remains fluid.
-Rest assured, though, Johnson figures prominently in offensive coordinator Steve Fairchild's
+Rest assured, though, Johnson figures prominently in offensive coordinator Steve Fairchild's plans.

 "Everybody's gotta get better, but Keeon did some nice things as a true freshman last year," Fairchild said after practice Thursday morning.
 "We're looking for him to take a step up and perhaps be a go-to receiver for us."